All planning checklists

 Keep track of time for activities

-Allow buffer time for rural travel, as going from a village like Cerne Abbas to the coast near Lulworth can take longer than expected on country roads.
+Allow buffer time from villages like Cerne Abbas to the Lulworth coast - country roads take longer than maps suggest.

 Pro tips for Dorset